Comments

 (15) Wherever possible, text-matching software options must be set to allow students to check their work using the originality checking service before submitting the final version.

-(16) Instructions for use, professional development and support must be provided to teaching staff (including unit assessors and their tutors and educational partners) and learning support staff.
+(16) Instructions for use, professional development and support must be provided to teaching staff (including Unit Assessors and their tutors and educational partners) and learning support staff.

 (17) Instructions for the use of text-matching software and associated academic integrity educational resources must be provided to all students prior to them being required to use the system.